-Tips for if you are just starting out as a Freelance UX/UI designer:
+Tips for if You’re Just Starting Out as a Freelance UX/UI Designer:

 2. Don’t stay a jack-of-all-trades for too long, you may end up being a master of none!
 Find your way.

-3. If you maintain a broad skillset that incorporates all areas of UI and UX and exercise them and keep up to date, you are going to be a huge asset to any business.
+3. If you maintain a broad skillset that incorporates all areas of UI and UX and exercises them and keeps up to date, you are going to be a huge asset to any business.